jaluoma/pruju-ai/README.md

 # Getting started

-The instructions are for macOS but should work with Linux and Windows (with small modifications).
+The instructions are for macOS but should work with Linux and (with small modifications) Windows, too.

 Clone the repo, create a virtual environment, and install required dependencies.